uspki/policies/certificate-policy.md

 [TBD - statements for enterprise trust versus public trust and definition]

 ## 1.1.2 Compliance
 This Certificate Policy conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at http://www.cabforum.org.
-In the event of any inconsistency between this document and those Requirements, those Requirements take precedence over this document.
+In the event of any inconsistency between this document and those Baseline Requirements, those Baseline Requirements take precedence over this document.

 ## 1.1.3 Certificate Types
 This Certificate Policy defines five (5) different types of certificates.
 Certificates issued under this policy are categorized as CA Certificates or End Entity Certificates.